mrkkrp/markkarpov.com/post/lisp-and-haskell.md

 ---

 Lisp and Haskell are arguably the most peculiar languages out there, at least they are from my experience.
-It's always interesting to compare tools of that level, so let me entertain you a bit with a story how I finally decided which of them is better (IMO).
+It's always interesting to compare such tools, so let me entertain you a bit with a story how I finally decided which of them is better (IMO).

 When I first found out about Common Lisp, it took my breath away.
 Seriously, Lisp has unmatched consistency in syntax and good design as well as unique